esx-community/esx_joblogs/README.md

   - Log Take item in pharmacy
   - Log Revive
   - Log Heal

+- esx_mecanojob
+  - Log bill send
+  - Log take of add item in stock
+  - Log hijack vehicle
+  - Log fix vehicle
+  - Log clean vehicle
+  - Log delete vehicle
+  - Log tow vehicle

 # Ready but not compatible at this time.
-- esx_mecanojob (With lscustom too) "Ready but not add in the github"
-  - Log bill send and pay (When compatible with esx_billing)
+- lscustom

 - esx_vehicleshop "Ready but not add in the github"
   - Log bill send and pay (When compatible with esx_billing)